nogipx/licensify/README.md

 Licensify is a Dart library for license validation, signing, and management.
 It provides:

 - Cryptographically secure license validation
-- RSA and ECDSA signature support
+- ECDSA signature support with legacy RSA key generation
 - License request generation and sharing
 - Platform-independent implementation